mqschwanda/node-monorepo/packages/firebase-containers/README.md

   console.log(snapshot.data());
 });
 ```
-You can read more about the `onSnapshot` Firebase API we are wrapping [here](https://firebase.google.com/docs/firestore/query-data/listen).
+You can read more about the `onSnapshot` Firebase API we are wrapping <a href="https://firebase.google.com/docs/firestore/query-data/listen" target="_blank">here</a>.

 `firestoreContainer` has the following signature:
 ```jsx